gwenethgray/gwenethgray.github.io/projects.md

 #### 2. Desktop Utilities for Medical Physics QA

 Small-scale tools facilitating monthly TG-142 linac QA, patient-specific IMRT QA, physics equipment calibration, and 4DCT resorting.

----

-## Personal

-#### 1. Mathematical Physics of Food

-Algebraic topological characterization of foods in chemical space and the groups of smooth physical transformations involved in traditional (or experimental) food preparation; a community effort.

-#### 2. Balance Analysis of Magic: the Gathering Sets

-Python implementation of the [official game rules](https://media.wizards.com/2024/downloads/MagicCompRules%2004102024.txt) with a toolkit for simulating games between agents and assessing the balance characteristics of both official and custom sets for Limited formats.
-Intended to facilitate the design of fan-made card sets and Cube pools.

-#### 3. FarkleBot

-Python implementation of the dice game [Farkle](https://github.com/gwenethgray/Farkle) (or "Ten Thousand") with automated players who use strategies derived from Monte Carlo analysis.
-Includes a simple CLI for an arbitrary number of human players to play with an arbitrary number of bots.